-Supporting causes that matter to you can take many forms - whether it be donations of gifts or food to the local Food Bank, volunteering at a shoreline cleanup or community support program, or monetary donations.
-Every little bit helps, it's up to you to decide how and how much, and which causes align most with your values.
+Supporting causes that matter to you can take many forms – whether it be donations of gifts, food, or clothing to the local Food Bank or shelter, volunteering at a shoreline cleanup or community support program, or monetary donations.
+Every little bit helps, and it’s up to you to decide how and how much, and which causes align most with your values.

-A great place to start is the Community Foundations of Canada, the national leadership organization for over 100 local community foundations in Canada.
+A great place to start is the Community Foundations of Canada, the national leadership organization for over 100 local community foundations across Canada.
 These Foundations focus on improving community wellbeing through long-term endowment funds and regular granting.
-Support is focused on the most pressing issues in the community - from health and social development to youth engagement, gender and equality, and environmental conservation.
+Support is focused on the most pressing issues in the community – from health and social development to youth engagement, gender and equality, and environmental conservation.
 Many Foundations directly align with the Sustainable Development Goals, and provide opportunity to direct your donation to a specific cause or organization.
-Check out the Community Foundations of Canada website to find your local Foundation.

 4 | Give the gift of experience

 All it takes is a little creativity.
-Think about a sport that might be fun and challenging to try together, like sea kayaking or horseback riding.
-Maybe an activity where you can learn about a different culture or learn a new skill, like an Indigenous-led cedar weaving workshop or dance performance.
-Leaning more towards relaxation?
-Consider a gift card to a local restaurant, or a night at a locally-owned hotel.
+Think about an activity that might be fun and challenging to try together, like sea kayaking or horseback riding.
+Maybe an experience where you can learn about a different culture or learn a new skill, like an Indigenous-led cedar weaving workshop or dance performance.
+Prefer something more relaxing?
+Consider a gift card to a local restaurant, or a night at a unique local hotel.